 The York Water Company has sampled for a series of unregulated contaminants.
 Unregulated contaminants are those that don't yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
 As our customers, you have a right to know that this data is available.
-If you are interested in examining the results, please visit our web page at www.vorkwater.com to view our 2021 Water Quality Analysis or contact Mr. Steve Aumen, Assistant Purification Superintendent at (717) 848-2984, or email customer.service@yorkwater.com.
+If you are interested in examining the results, please visit our web page at www.vorkwater.com to view our 2023 Water Quality Analysis.
+If you have any questions, contact York Water at 717-848-2984 or email customer.service@yorkwater.com.

-2021 Test Results
+2023 Test Results